gilzoide/godot-dispatch-queue/README.md

 # DispatchQueue extends Reference, so no need to worry about freeing manually
 ```

-There is also a Node script ([addons/dispatch_queue/dispatch_queue_node.gd](addons/dispatch_queue/dispatch_queue_node.gd))
+There is a Node script ([addons/dispatch_queue/dispatch_queue_node.gd](addons/dispatch_queue/dispatch_queue_node.gd))
 that wraps every aspect of dispatch queues.
-Useful both as a living Node in a scene or as an Autoload.
+Useful for having a local queue in a scene or as an Autoload.

+There is also a Resource script ([addons/dispatch_queue/dispatch_queue_resource.gd](addons/dispatch_queue/dispatch_queue_resource.gd))
+that wraps every aspect of dispatch queues.
+Useful for sharing queues with multiple objects between scenes without resorting to Autoload.

 ## API